Optimal Transport and Tessellation: Introduction

 \section{Introduction}

-Given two probability measures $\mu$ and $\nu$ on some Riemannian manifold $M$, a transportation map from $\mu$ to $\nu$ is a map $\tilde T:M\to M$ pushing $\mu$ forward $\nu$, i.e. $\tilde T\#\mu=\nu$.
-In the theory of optimal transportation one is interested in a special transportation map, namely the one minimizing
+Given two probability measures $\mu$ and $\nu$ on some Riemannian manifold $M$, a transportation map from $\mu$ to $\nu$ is a Borel measurable map $\tilde T:M\to M$ pushing $\mu$ forward to $\nu$, i.e. $\tilde T\#\mu=\nu$.
+In the theory of optimal transportation one is interested in a special transportation map, namely the one minimising

 the transportation cost among all possible transportation maps, for a given cost function $c:M\times M\to\mathbb{R}$.
-This minimizer, if it exists, is called optimal transportation map. \\
+This minimiser, if it exists, is called optimal transportation map. \\

-A voronoi tessellation of a Riemannian manifold $M$ with respect to a discrete set of points $S$ is a decomposition of $M$ into different cells with center $s\in S$.
-Each cell consists of those points which are closer to its center than to any other center.
-A rather natural extension are the Laguerre tessellations where different centers can have different weights, see \cite{lautensack2007}.\\
+A Voronoi tessellation of a Riemannian manifold $M$ with respect to a discrete set of points $S$ is a decomposition of $M$ into different cells with centre $s\in S$.
+Each cell consists of those points which are closer to its centre than to any other centre.
+A rather natural extension are the Laguerre tessellations where different centres can have different weights, see \cite{lautensack2007}.\\

 The theory of optimal transport is a very natural setting for studying such tessellations.
-Just take $\mu$ as the normalized volume measure, $\nu$ as a convex combination of Dirac-measures and as the cost function $c(x,y)=d(x,y)$, the geodesic distance.
-In this framework the generalization of Laguerre tessellations to other cost functions like $c(x,y)=\frac{1}{p} d^p(x,y)$ is straightforward (at least to write the tessellation down).\\
+Just take $\mu$ as the normalised volume measure, $\nu$ as a convex combination of Dirac-measures and as the cost function $c(x,y)=\frac{1}{2}d^2(x,y)$, the geodesic distance squared.
+The resulting transportation map is a Laguerre tessellation.
+In this framework the generalisation of Laguerre tessellations to other cost functions like $c(x,y)=\frac{1}{p} d^p(x,y)$ is straightforward (at least to write the tessellation down).\\

-Some of the phenomenons studied in this paper already appeared in the work of Ma, Trudinger and Wang, Loeper, Kim and McCann (see \cite{ma2005,loeper2009regularity,kim-2007}), where they studied the regularity of the optimal transport map.
+Some of the phenomena studied in this paper already appeared in the work of Ma, Trudinger and Wang, Loeper, Kim and McCann (see \cite{ma2005,loeper2009regularity,kim-2007}), where they studied the regularity of the optimal transport map.
 In the case above for $p=2$ and the manifold $M$ being the hyperbolic disc, the resulting "cells" do not have to be connected any more.
-If one now smears the Dirac points slightly one ends up with a measure which is absolutely continuous to the volume measure (the density can even be very nice) but with a discontinuous transportation map!
+If one smears the Dirac points slightly one ends up with a measure which is absolutely continuous to the volume measure (the density can even be very nice) but with a discontinuous transportation map!
 Therefore, even the transport between two measures being absolutely continuous to the volume measure can be rather irregular.
+However, in the case $p=2$ the Ma-Trudinger-Wang condition is known to hold on the sphere.
+In particular, this implies that all cells have to be connected.
+For $p\neq 2$ the condition is not verified.